toolkit-for-ynab/toolkit-for-ynab/source/common/res/features/HOW_TO_BUILD_FEATURES.md

 6. Select the folder (relative to the root of the repository) `output/safari/toolkitforynab_version.safariextension`
 7. The extension is now loaded into the Extension Builder, but its default settings don't fully work.
 Scroll down in the settings until you see the settings for `Popover 1`
 8. In the File drop down for `Popover 1`, select `popup/popup.html`
 9. Enter a width of `330` and a height of `260` for the popover.
-(If these magic numbers get out of date, they're located in [this source file](https://github.com/toolkit-for-ynab/toolkit-for-ynab/blob/master/src/common/background.js).)
+(If these magic numbers get out of date, they're located in [this source file](https://github.com/toolkit-for-ynab/toolkit-for-ynab/blob/master/source/common/background.js).)
 10. Scroll down until you see the setting for `Setting Item 1`
 11. Click the X icon to remove `Setting Item 1`
 12. You can now click `Install` in the top right of the extension builder.

 You'll see the toolkit loaded in to Safari and it'll work as normal.
-Whenever you make a change to the files in `src` you'll need to run `./build` or `build.bat` again, then click `Install`.
+Whenever you make a change to the files in `source` you'll need to run `./build` or `build.bat` again, then click `Install`.
 The extension builder seems to regularly lose the extension and you need to redo these settings.

 My Code Isn't in the Test Version
 =================================